Volcano Concepcion © jyuen1314

 Political unrest has way to a period of calm and stability in scenic Nicaragua.
 Yet the country has not quite escaped the stigma of the past, consequently not becoming the major tourist destination it deserves to be.

 However, the tourism industry is growing.
 Nature lovers will adore the rich tapestry of flora and fauna within this Central American wonderland.
 It is only a matter of time before more travellers appreciate what a lucky few have already found.

-The country is positioned between Costa Rica, to the south, and Honduras to the north.
-It is flanked by oceans on two sides; the Atlantic Caribbean stretches along its eastern shores and the Pacific to the west.
+Positioned between Costa Rica to the south and Honduras to the north, the country is flanked by seas on two sides: the Atlantic Caribbean stretches along its eastern shores, with the Pacific Ocean stretching out to the west.

 Become our Nicaragua Travel Expert

 We are looking for contributors for our Nicaragua travel guide.
 If you are a local, a regular traveller to Nicaragua or a travel professional with time to contribute and answer occasional forum questions, please contact us.